determined-ai/determined/docs/example-solutions/examples.rst

    cd mnist_pytorch
    det experiment create const.yaml .

-For an introduction to using the training API, please see the documentation on how to :doc:`/training-apis/index`.
+For an introduction to using the training API, please see the Training APIs section.

 *****************
  Computer Vision